 How and at what age did you become a naturist?

 I’ve always liked being naked since I was a kid.
 I was never shy parading in my young age, but it wasn’t till I was 12 that I thought to myself that I could live in the house naked, watching TV, doing some chores and just feeling free without clothes on.
-I started using the internet a little while later and found out about such a lifestyle in existence, and the label for me stuck.
+By starting to use the internet a little while later and found out about such a lifestyle in existence, and the label for me stuck.
 I decided that I’m a nudist.

 Is naturism allowed in your country and what’s the public opinion?